canonical/open-documentation-academy/multipass/Linux.md

 <a href="#heading--create-a-customised-instance"><h2 id="heading--create-a-customised-instance">Create a customised instance</h3></a>

 Multipass has a great feature to help us get started creating customised instances.
-Let’s open a terminal and run the command `multipass find`.
+Let's open a terminal and run the command `multipass find`.
 This shows us a list of all of the images we can launch through Multipass currently.

 ```plain
 $ multipass find